AntonUBC/kaggle_wnv_prediction/README.md

 and numerous regularization capabilities (it also includes a linear booster).
 In my experience, it outperforms sklearn [Gradient Boosting Trees] (http://scikit-learn.org/stable/modules/ensemble.html#gradient-tree-boosting) in every single dimension including speed and accuracy.
-I think that literally EVERY ONE of recent Kaggle winners used this library alone or in ensemble with other models.
+I think that literally EVERY ONE of recent Kaggle winners used this library alone or in ensemble with some other models.
 Lasagne is a great deep learning library which is built on top of [Theano](https://github.com/Theano/Theano) and therefore can be configured for [GPU](http://deeplearning.net/software/theano/tutorial/using_gpu.html) which gives a considerable gain in speed (this is especially useful since Neural Net predictions must often be aggregated with a bootstrap procedure to reduce their